 The ridge and furrow landscapes of Leicestershire, Leicester, and Rutland are some of the best-conserved examples of medieval ploughing systems in the country.
 These landscapes, characterised by parallel ridges and troughs, were created by the methodical ploughing of fields with oxen during the medieval period.

-would benefit from efforts to restore species rich elements.
+Today, many ridge and furrow fields have been agriculturally improved, and would benefit from efforts to restore species rich elements.
 Those that remained undisturbed provide valuable grassland habitats that support a wide range of species, including wildflowers, birds, and insects.